 Anticipation is recommended so local trusts/health boards should have protocols and standard operating procedures in place and be able to trigger phase three smoothly and safely.

-Alongside midwife-led units will be the only midwife-led settings available to women, as well as allocated midwife-led rooms on obstetric units in those NHS trusts/health boards lacking an alongside midwife-led unit.
+AMUs will be the only midwife-led settings available to women, as well as allocated midwife-led rooms on obstetric units in those NHS trusts/health boards lacking an AMU.

 3.4 Phase four: de-escalation or restoration